hasanmkm/Graduation-Project/README.md

 - Run the main view named : Index.cshtml

-*Kindly note that not all functions will work properly due to Database connection
+*Kindly note that not all functions will work properly due to Database connection and this is a small part of the whole project